Katussska/terminal-budget-tracker/README.md

 3. **Create a build directory:**

-   Create a new directory named `cmake-build-debug`:
+   Create a new directory named `build

     ```bash
-    mkdir cmake-build-debug
+    mkdir build
     ```

 4. **Navigate to the build directory:**

-   Change your current directory to the `cmake-build-debug` directory:
+   Change your current directory to the `build` directory:

     ```bash
-   cd cmake-build-debug
+   cd build
     ```

 5. **Run CMake:**